haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-guide/css_quick_guide_overview.md

 3.  <a href="{{ page.baseurl }}/frontend-dev-guide/themes/theme-apply.html" target="_blank">Apply your theme</a>.
 2. Decide which {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} compilation mode you will use.
 Compilation modes are described in the following topics:
 	- Detailed description: <a href="{{ page.baseurl }}/frontend-dev-guide/css-topics/css_debug.html">Styles debugging</a>
-	- Practical illustration: <a href="{{ page.baseurl }}/frontend-dev-guide/css-guide/css_quick_guide_mode.html">Simple style changes with client-side LESS compilation vs. server-side</a>
+	- Practical illustration: <a href="{{ page.baseurl }}/frontend-dev-guide/css-guide/css_quick_guide_mode.html">客户端LESS样式编译与服务器简单修改</a>
 4. Customize styles.
 To learn how, check out the following sources:
 	- <a href="{{ page.baseurl }}/frontend-dev-guide/css-topics/css-overview.html">CSS chapter of this book</a>
-	- <a href="{{ page.baseurl }}/frontend-dev-guide/css-guide/css_quick_guide_approach.html">Simple ways to customize a theme's styles</a>
+	- <a href="{{ page.baseurl }}/frontend-dev-guide/css-guide/css_quick_guide_approach.html">自定义主题样式的简单方法</a>

 <h2>Why do you need to create a custom theme?</h2>

 Magento provides two themes out of the box: Blank and Luma.
-If Magento is installed with sample data, the {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} applied after installation is Luma.
+If Magento is installed with sample data, the {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} applied after installation is Luma.
 If no sample data is installed, the Blank theme is installed by default.

 <img src="{{ site.baseurl }}/common/images/css_guide_luma_.png" alt="Storefront with Luma applied">